ClementNerma/NightOS/docs/specs/shell-scripting.md

 echo $(pass 2 | length) # ERROR
 ```

-What happens here is that we use the builtin `pass` command which writes to STDOUT the exact same value we gave it as an input.
+What happens here is that we use the builtin `pass` command which writes to CMDOUT the exact same value we gave it as an input.
 Then we give it to `length`, which fails because it doesn't accept `number`s.

-There's also a shorthand syntax for providing a file's content as STDIN to a command:
+There's also a shorthand syntax for providing a file's content as CMDIN to a command:

 ```hydre
 echo $(length < ./somefile.txt) # Prints: 24